zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-trading-partner-manager/b2b-trading-partner-manager.md

 You can create and manage trading partners.
 A trading partner is the external business entity with which your company interacts to send or receive business documents, such as orders and invoices, in electronic form.

 Trading partner concepts are provided.
-See Trading Partners (Refer Getting Started with B2B in Oracle Integration)
+Refer Getting Started with B2B in Oracle Integration Lab.

 1. In the left navigation pane, click B2B > Trading Partners
 2. Click Create.
 Enter the trading partner name as “Dell Inc" and an optional description.
 The Identifier field is automatically populated with the name you enter.
 The values for both must be unique.
 And click Create.